The State House gift shop is OPEN from Open 9 a.m. - 4:30 p.m. Monday - Friday, and 10 a.m. - 4 p.m. on (most) Saturdays.

-Free guided and self-guided tours of the State House are available Monday - Friday.
+Free guided and self-guided tours of the State House are available Monday - Saturday.
 Visitors may enter the State House through the public entrance which is on the Sumter Street side of the building.
+Tours are limited to 40 people per tour.

 We have provided the following resources for your convenience.
 Please download these items prior to your tour as they will assist you in moving efficiently throughout the building.